kloptops/retropie_stuff/README.md

 # retropie_stuff
-A bunch of mods for a RetroPie setup.
+Just a bunch of mods for a RetroPie setup.

+Read the GUIDE.md for instructions on using this stuff.